Symbolism And Meaning In Victorian Jewellery

 Snakes and insects

 When Prince Albert asked for Queen Victoria’s hand in marriage in 1820, he did so with a ring shaped like a snake, set with emeralds.
-Following this, snake jewellery became all the rage, symbolising eternal love and wisdom.
+Following this, snake rings became all the rage, symbolising eternal love and wisdom.

 As well as snakes, insects were also popular in jewellery.
 Butterflies and caterpillars were popular, as were dragonflies.
 Insects like these reflected change and transformations in life, embracing it rather than fearing it.